 Figure 2: Trichoscopy (with interface liquid) (×10 magnification) shows white structureless areas (red circle) with red dots (blue arrows) and monotonous clusters of broom hairs (yellow arrows) over the entire plaque.
-In our patient, many differentials were considered due to similar clinical morphology.
-Tinea capitis was ruled out based on potassium hydroxide mount and the absence of suggestive findings on trichoscopy and histopathology.
-Scalp dysesthesia, a variant of cutaneous dysesthesia syndrome, can also present with chronic itch over the scalp with secondary trichoteiromania and lichenoid changes.
-However, these patients often have a neurogenic cause and lack a component of OCD.[4]
-Trichotillomania was the closest differential but lack of typical trichoscopic findings such as the V sign, broken hair of uneven length, hook hair and flame hair along with histopathological findings of intact hair shaft ruled out its possibility.^[5] In such clinical scenarios, confusion always persists as to whether the itch was neurogenic or psychiatric which is what drives the management eventually.
-Monotonous broom hairs on trichoscopy should not be considered as diagnostic of

-Figure 3: (a) Haematoxylin and Eosin (H and E) (×10 magnification) - marked hyperkeratosis, hypergranulosis and acanthosis with regular elongation of rete ridges, no hair-shaft deformity. (b) H and E (×40 magnification) - vertically arranged collagen fibres (blue arrows) with non-specific dermal infiltration. trichoteiromania as other dermatoses also can show similar presentation.
-Hence, careful history-taking and psychiatric evaluation, along with dermoscopic and histopathological correlation is mandatory to reach an appropriate diagnosis.
-Ethical approval Institutional Review Board approval is not required.
+In such clinical scenarios, confusion always persists as to whether the itch was neurogenic or psychiatric which is what drives the management eventually.
+Monotonous broom hairs on trichoscopy should not be considered as diagnostic of trichoteiromania as other dermatoses also can show similar presentation.
+Hence, careful historytaking and psychiatric evaluation, along with dermoscopic and histopathological correlation is mandatory to reach an appropriate diagnosis.

-Declaration of patient consent
+Figure 3: (a) Haematoxylin and Eosin (H and E) (×10 magnification) - marked hyperkeratosis, hypergranulosis and acanthosis with regular elongation of rete ridges, no hair-shaft deformity. (b) H and E (×40 magnification) - vertically arranged collagen fibres (blue arrows) with non-specific dermal infiltration.

-The authors certify that they have obtained all appropriate patient consent.
+Ethical approval: Institutional Review Board approval is not required.

-Financial support and sponsorship
+Declaration of patient consent: The authors certify that they have obtained all appropriate patient consent.

-Nil.
+Financial support and sponsorship: Nil.

-Conflicts of interest There are no conflicts of interest.
+Conflicts of interest: There are no conflicts of interest.